A-2-4-8-5-10-9-7-3-6-1/ryukit/README.md

 <!-- ====================================================================== -->

 # RyujinxKit
-This repository delivers a (Python) package--along with executables--a toolkit for Ryujinx app-management.
-The functions of this package include:
+This repository delivers a Python package, plus executables, for management management concerning Ryujinx (on Windows).
+Its provisions are:

-- Installation and setup
+- A method for Ryujinx installation and setup
-- Save-state management.

-***The tools provided in this repository are oriented towards Ryujinx on Windows systems.***
+- Save states, and mechanisms for their handling

 <!-- ====================================================================== -->